-AR 241 Introduction to the Mass Media (3) Prereq.: Digital media minor, broad field, or emphasis.
-Students receive an overview of the mass media industries with an emphasis on the impact that the convergence of these industries is having on the media landscape.
+AR 241 Introduction to the Mass Media (3) Students receive an overview of the mass media industries with an emphasis on the impact that the convergence of these industries is having on the media landscape.
 The media's impact on society, media law, and media literacy are emphasized.
 Fall sem.

-AR 303 Advanced Drawing (2) Prereq.: AR 102.
+AR 303 Advanced Drawing (3) Prereq.: AR 102.
 Students learn skeletal and muscular forms of the human figure as they relate to the artist and draw the clothed figure from reference and observation.
 Meets 4 hours a week.
 Fall sem.